tridungduong16/InterpretableMachineLearning-ComprehensiveSurvey/README.md

 ### Example-based Interpretation: <a name="example_causal"></a>
 They are designed based on a new type of conditional probability <a href="https://www.codecogs.com/eqnedit.php?latex=P(y_{x}|x^{'},y^{'})" target="_blank"><img src="https://latex.codecogs.com/gif.latex?P(y_{x}|x^{'},y^{'})" title="P(y_{x}|x^{'},y^{'})" /></a>.
 This probability indicates how likely the outcome (label) of an observed instance, i.e., y′, would change to yx if x′ is set to x.

+* ***Artelt, André, and Barbara Hammer.
+"Convex Density Constraints for Computing Plausible Counterfactual Explanations." _arXiv preprint arXiv:2002.04862_ (2020).***
+	- Proposed and studied a formal denition of plausible counterfactual explanations.
+In this denition we proposed to add density constraints to the optimization problem for computing counterfactual explanations to ensure that the resulting counterfactual is plausible in the given data domain.
+	- **Kernel density estimation** (**KDE**) is a [non-parametric](https://en.wikipedia.org/wiki/Non-parametric_statistics "Non-parametric statistics") way to [estimate](https://en.wikipedia.org/wiki/Density_estimation "Density estimation") the [probability density function](https://en.wikipedia.org/wiki/Probability_density_function "Probability density function") of a [random variable](https://en.wikipedia.org/wiki/Random_variable "Random variable")

 * ***Rafael Poyiadzi, Kacper Sokol, Ra´ul Santos-Rodriguez, Tijl De Bie, and Peter A. Flach.
 FACE: feasible and actionable counterfactual explanations.
 CoRR, abs/1909.09369, 2019.***
 	- **Survey**: Instead of computing a single counterfactual, the authors propose to compute a path of intermediate counterfactuals that lead to the final counterfactual.
 The idea behind this path of intermediate counterfactuals is to provide the user with a set of intermediate goals that finally lead to the desired goal - it might be more feasible to “go into the direction” of the final goal step by step instead of accomplishing it in a single step.
 In order to compute such a path of intermediate counterfactuals, the authors propose different strategies for constructing a graph on the training data set - including the query point.
 In this graph, two samples are connected by a weighted edge if they are “sufficient close to each other” - the authors propose different measurements for closeness (e.g. based on density estimation).
 The path of intermediate counterfactuals is equal to the shortest path between the query point and a point that satisfies the desired goal - this is the final counterfactual.
 Therefore the final counterfactual as well as all intermediate counterfactuals are elements from the training data set.